wgmods/Mods-API-Documentation/docs/PythonAPI/Callbacks.md

 ### perTick(func)
 This function calls a user function passed as a parameter every tick (several times per second).

+### Input parameters
-The input parameter is the user function "func" that will be called by this method every tick.
+  func - user function that will be called by this method every tick.

+### Returns
-The returned value is “handle”, it’s a unique method identifier used to stop a call for a function by a tick.
+  “handle”, it’s a unique method identifier used to stop a call for a function by a tick.

 ![image](https://github.com/wgmods/Mods-API-Documentation/assets/167185926/f827ad4d-5aa2-4af1-ac7e-78d4f363644f)